m4ttsch/omscs-notes-notes/simulation/welcome.md

 Here are my notes for Simulation, which I am taking in Fall 2020.

 Each document in "Lecture Notes" corresponds to a module in Canvas.
 Within each document, the headings correspond to the videos within that module.
-Usually, I omit any introductory or administrative content.
+Usually, I omit any introductory, summary, or administrative content.

 ## Textbook Information